EvgeniiRay/fundamentals-of-frontend-system-design/README.md

 8. `5.4-1-elements-pool-and-recycling-begin` - Introducing HTMLElement pool
 9. `5.4.2-elements-pool-and-recycling-rendering-begin` - Utilizing CSS Transformation to move elements around
 10. `5.5-top-observer-begin` - Handle top virtualization

+## View All Exercises & Solutions

+You can check out the `5-6-scroll-preservation-end` branch to see all the `begin` and `end` directories to avoid switching branches for each exercise.

 Good luck!